Worthing – St Andrew, Clifton Road

 2. (South transept) Alabaster with carved figures, completed in 1922 to Kempe’s (in fact, presumably Kempe and Co in view of the date) design (ibid p23).

 3. An altar stated to be by Sir C Nicholson (RIBA/F) is probably the one in the north transept with a reredos made of green-grey and white marble.
 It is in the renaissance style with a rounded pediment over the centre part.

 Rood-screen: Largely open with slender verticals and designed by Kempe, 1905 (1 p20).

 Stations of the Cross: A O Hemming (Church Guide).

 1. D R Elleray: St Andrew’s Church Worthing, 1977

-My thanks to Nick Wiseman for the photographs.
+My thanks to Josie Campbell for the photographs of the exterior and to Nick Wiseman for those of the interior.